-- 1. Approve and adopt the Agreement and Plan of Merger, dated as of November 18, 2007, by and among Quanex Corporation, Gerdau S.A. and Gerdau Delaware, Inc. 2 Approve any proposal to adjourn or postpone the Special Meeting, if necessary, to solicit additional perveise if these near bat wifeinet water of - Special Meeting, if necessary, to solicit additional proxies if there are not sufficient votes in favor of Proposal 1.

-Address Change?
-Mark Box D Indicate changes below:
+N a pprove and adopt the Ag ferger, dated as of Nover mong Quanex Corporatio Serdau Delaware, Inc. nber 18, 2007, by and FOR AGAINST ABSTAIN S 2 Approve any proposal to adjourn or postpone the Special Meeting, if necessary, to solicit additional proxies if there are not sufficient votes in favor of Proposal 1.
+Addr ress Change?
+Mark Box Indicate changes below: Date s) in Box

-Date

-Signature(s) in Box